pending

 -

-(**metadata¶Any, default:{}) –Arbitrary keyword arguments containing metadata to associate with this Pending instance.
+(**metadata¶Any, default:{}) –Arbitrary keyword arguments containing metadata to associate with this Pending instance. trackers: Enabled by default.
+To disable tracking pass

 Behavior

-- Initializes internal state for tracking completion and cancellation.
+- Initializes internal state for tracking completion and cancellation

-- Stores provided metadata in a class-level mapping.
+- Stores provided metadata in a class-level mapping

 -